nuki-susanti/Instacart-Analysis/README.md

 This is python-based project to analyse and essentially to answer business questions of an online grocery store that operates through an app.
 Instacart is a real company that’s made their data available online.
 However, the contents of the project brief as well as the data have been fabricated for the purpose of this project.

+Article of this project can be found in my page [nuki-susanti.github.io](https://nuki-susanti.github.io/data%20analysis/exploratory%20data%20analysis/2022/12/18/instacart-online-grocery-analysis.html)

 # Objective
 ![Instacart logo](https://upload.wikimedia.org/wikipedia/commons/9/9f/Instacart_logo_and_wordmark.svg)